SouchetJulie/TDD-Discovery/00-Setup/windaube.md

 ## Standard configuration

 In order to have a file configuration identical for everyone, we'll use a template.
-More specifiaclly, the [Dotfiles](https://github.com/lewagon/dotfiles) template from Le Wagon.
+More specifically, the [Dotfiles](https://github.com/lewagon/dotfiles) template from Le Wagon.
 Thus, you will fork Le Wagon repository.

 <details>
   <summary>Forking?
 What's that, I'm not hungry.</summary>